colbyb2/BetterNetwork/README.md

 ### URLParam
 The URLParam object is used to easily pass query parameters to your API Call.
-**Note: Currently, URLParams are only supported on Delete request (due to lack of body data), however, I am planning on adding support to all requests in the future.**

 URLParam can take any key value pair and translate it into a query string to be appended to your URL.
 Examples: